 The owner and the family will be notified in writing of the results of all inspections.
-When an inspection identifies HQS failures, BHA will determine (1) whether or not the failure is a life threatening condition and (2) whether the family or owner is responsible.
+When an inspection identifies HQS failures, BHA will determine (1) whether or not the failure is a life threatening condition ("emergency" fail item) and (2) whether the family or owner is responsible.